PierreKimbanziR/cogip/README.md

 There is a special @Media print for printing beautyfull invoices from within the webpage

-The server is hosted on Online.net and fully configured using Docker
+The server is hosted on Online.net and fully configured using Docker.
+The database is hosted on AWS EDS.

 ### Invoice Page